kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 The generated AOP code is the implementation of the declarative caching model; see [Declarative caching](../documentation/cache.md#declarative) for the full model.

-The cache annotations in this guide are also implemented through compile-time AOP.
+The cache annotations in this guide are implemented through compile-time AOP.

 That means Kora does not rewrite your `UserService` source directly.
 Instead, it generates a subclass-based proxy around the service and places the caching logic into that generated class.
 Your service method still looks like ordinary business code, but the generated proxy decides when to: